 "It's so great that I can still get support from the amazing Penn HSOC network even after graduating, and I feel truly fortunate to be a part of it."
 (2007 grad)

-The best answer to the question, "What can I do with an HSOC major?" is to look at what HSOC graduates have done and are doing.
+The best answer to the question, "What can I do with an HSOC major?" is found on this page.
 HSOC alums are happy to talk with current HSOC majors about their work and career path.
-Read these alumni notes and ask Dr. Greene if there is someone you would like to contact.
+Ask Dr. Greene if there is someone you would like to contact.

 Gabriela Abrishamian-Garcia '12 is a third year medical student at Washington University School of Medicine in St. Louis.